Google Nexus 6P Boot-Loops, Shut-Downs Bring Class-Action Lawsuit After Consumer Complaints

 While the cause of the Nexus 6P boot-looping issue could not be verified as of date, affected users are currently demanding answers from either Google or Huawei.
 After all, the issue, which has already been filed in Google’s issue tracker, currently has a Low Priority tag with “no indication of an incoming fix.”
 Thus, at least from the surface, it appears that Google and Huawei are attempting to simply brush the ongoing issue under the rug.

 Overall, the potential class action lawsuit against Google and Huawei has polarized users of the Nexus 6P.
 Some have lauded the investigation for forcing the search giant and the smartphone manufacturer to take responsibility, while others have stated that the lawsuit, even if it does happen, would most likely not have any advantages to affected consumers.
-Considering that LG is currently facing a similar class-action lawsuit over a similar issue in its G4, G5, Nexus 5X, V10 and V20 smartphones, however, there is a pretty fair chance that legal action against Huawei and Google might very well become a reality soon.
+Considering that LG is currently facing a similar class-action lawsuit over a similar issue in its G4, G5, Nexus 5X, V10, and V20 smartphones, however, there is a pretty fair chance that legal action against Huawei and Google might very well become a reality soon.

 [Featured Image by Tsering Topgyal/AP Images]